chg-training/chg-training-resources/docs/statistical_modelling/regression_modelling/logistic_regression_1.md

 summary(fit2)$coeff
 ```
 :::tip Note

+Compare the names of the outcome parameters, with the set of countries in the data.
+Do you notice anything?

 This illustrates the way that regression handles categorical variables like the country by default.
 One country is chosen as a 'baseline' (in an ad hoc manner) and the variation in the other countries are measured against it.